projectsveltos/sveltos/docs/events/example_cross_cluster_configuration.md

     - Gianluca Mardente
 ---

+## Introduction to Event Driven Addon Distrubution

-Sveltos by default will deploy add-ons in the very same cluster an [event](addon_event_deployment.md) is detected.
+Sveltos by default will deploy add-ons in the same way an [event](addon_event_deployment.md) is detected.
-Sveltos though can also be configured for cross-cluster configuration: watch for events in a cluster and deploy add-ons in a set of different clusters.
+Sveltos can be configured for cross-cluster configuration.
+That means, it will watch for events in a cluster and deploy add-ons in a set of different clusters.

 EventTrigger CRD has a field called __destinationClusterSelector__, a Kubernetes label selector.
-This field is optional and not set by default.
-In such a case, Sveltos default behavior is to deploy add-ons in the same cluster where the event was detected.

-If this field is set, Sveltos behavior will change.
-When an event is detected in a cluster, add-ons will be deployed in all the clusters matching the label selector __destinationClusterSelector__.
+This field is optional and **not** set by default.
+Sveltos default behaviour is to deploy add-ons in the same cluster where the event was detected.
+If this field is set, Sveltos behaviour will change and when an event is detected in a cluster, add-ons will get deployed in all the clusters matching the label selector __destinationClusterSelector__.

-We can see this in action with an example of cross-cluster service discovery.

-We have two clusters:
+### Example: Cross Cluster Service Discovery

+To understand the concept mentioned above, let's have a look at a cross-cluster service discovery example.

+Two clusters with the description below are defined.

 1. GKE cluster (labels env: production) registered with sveltos;
-2. a cluster-api cluster (label dep: eng) provisioned by docker.
+2. A cluster-api cluster (label dep: eng) provisioned by docker.

-In the management cluster, we create:
+#### Management Cluster

-1. an EventSource instance that identies as a match any Service with a load balancer IP:
+1. An EventSource instance that matches any Service with a load balancer IP

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1
 kind: EventSource